JoseSoto9305/Album_Covers/README.md

 ### Usage:

-Just run on your terminal
+Just run on your terminal:
 ```
 python filename.py
 ```

 ### Installation:
-You will need numpy and matplotlib installed on your computer
+You need numpy and matplotlib installed on your computer.